 Cerebral palsy results from brain damage occurring before, during birth or in the first two years of life.
 The damage affects the messages being received by and sent from the brain, as well as the way in which the brain interprets the messages it receives.

 Cerebral palsy is not terminal.
-Each child is affected differently, both in the type of cerebral palsy and the severity.
-Some children with cerebral palsy have other associated conditions, such as epilepsy and respiratory complications, which can lead to a shortened life expectancy (this is only in a minority of children).
+Each person is affected differently, both in the type of cerebral palsy and the severity.
+Some people with cerebral palsy have other associated conditions, such as epilepsy and respiratory complications, which can lead to a shortened life expectancy (this is only in a minority of individuals).

 Bobath therapy takes its name from Dr. Karel and Mrs. Berta Bobath who pioneered the treatment during the 1940’s.
-While treating a painter who had suffered a stroke, Berta Bobath discovered a new method of treating spasticity which over time has been developed as a unique problem solving approach to helping children with different types of cerebral palsy.
-The Bobath Concept has subsequently developed into a therapy approach that is still relevant today.
+While treating a painter who had suffered a stroke, Berta Bobath discovered a new method of treating spasticity which over time has been developed as a unique problem solving approach to helping people with different types of cerebral palsy.

-The main aim of Bobath therapy is to encourage and increase the child's ability to move and function in as normal a way as possible.
+The main aim of Bobath therapy is to encourage and increase a person's ability to move and function in as normal a way as possible.
 More normal movements cannot be obtained if the child stays in a few positions and moves in a limited or disordered way.
-With the intervention of Bobath therapy we help the child to change their abnormal postures and movements so that they are able to comfortably adapt to the environment and develop a better quality of functional skills.
+With the intervention of Bobath therapy we help the person to change their abnormal postures and movements so that they are able to comfortably adapt to the environment and develop a better quality of functional skills.

-Up to 135 children aged between 8 months to 18 years, from throughout Scotland, are helped by Bobath therapy each year.
-Bobath therapists, patients, carers, the child and their external support network all work together to help achieve defined goals for the child during their therapy block.
-A key element of Bobath therapy is to train the parents and family in therapy techniques that they can easily build into their everyday routine.
-As a result we are indirectly helping an estimated 400 parents and siblings each year.
+Over 100 people, from throughout Scotland, are helped by Bobath therapy each year.
+Bobath therapists, patients, carers, and their external support network all work together to help achieve defined goals during the therapy block.
+A key element of Bobath therapy is to train the parents, carers and family in therapy techniques that they can easily build into their everyday routine.
+As a result we are indirectly helping an estimated 400 carers each year.

+Yes, anyone who has CP can access Bobath therapy.
 In the past, we lacked the resources to help adults past the age of 18.
-However, we have always recognised that provision for adults elsewhere is very limited and that there is a clear need for continuing support among many of the service users who have turned 18.
-We are therefore extremely grateful to the Robertson Trust, who have generously provided funding to allow us to undertake a two-year pilot project treating adults with cerebral palsy, which started in April 2012.
+However, we have always recognised that provision for adults elsewhere is very limited and that there is a clear need for continuing support adults with CP.
 For more information, click here.

-With improvements to posture and movement a child may gain greater control of hand and eye movements.
+With improvements to posture and movement a person may gain greater control of hand and eye movements.
 Even for the most severely impaired child this opens up a whole new world of possibilities.

-Bobath treatment is a multidisciplinary hands-on therapy approach aimed at helping a child with cerebral palsy to move and function more normally and with greater independence by utilising handling techniques that positively influence the abnormal tone and postures.
-Parents are shown ways in which they can incorporate these handling techniques into the regular activities of a child’s daily life (e.g. dressing, eating, moving around the house, etc).
+Bobath treatment is a multidisciplinary hands-on therapy approach aimed at helping a person with cerebral palsy to move and function more normally and with greater independence by utilising handling techniques that positively influence the abnormal tone and postures.
+Carers are shown ways in which they can incorporate these handling techniques into the regular activities of daily life (e.g. dressing, eating, moving around the house, etc).
 The focus in Bobath therapy is to try and reduce unwanted abnormal postures and movements as much as possible and to encourage movements and postures that are more helpful and allow for better function.

 Conductive Education originated in Hungary in the 40’s and is an educational approach involving only one person (a conductor) who directs children in groups to perform activities.
 The child’s learning within the group setting, is supported by “rhythmic intention” (e.g. using counting, songs, and rhythmical games) to provide the child with the basis of normal movement.
 Conductive Education involves no or limited physical handling and children are allowed to move in any way that is possible, i.e. the focus is not on quality of movement.